 For a more natural feel, many patients select an implant to replace a missing tooth.
 Because implants feel like natural teeth, they offer stability, exceptional chewing comfort, do not constrict the room for the tongue, and are aesthetically natural and healthy in appearance.
 An implant makes sense because they help strengthen adjacent teeth and protect and preserve the jaw bone.
 Since the implant functions as a root it maintains the bone levels on the adjacent teeth so they are lost due to periodontal disease.

-Simply stated, an implants is an artificial tooth root, inserted into the location as the previous tooth was and consists of three major parts.
+Simply stated, an implant is an artificial tooth root, inserted into the location as the previous tooth was and consists of three major parts.
 These include the implant itself, the abutment that screws into the implant and in which the crown is cemented onto, and the crown, which is the visible portion that looks likes the original tooth.

 Implants have served patients for the last forty years, with a success rate of approximately ninety five percent.
 More than four decades of scientific research and clinical experience have shown that dental implants function as an optimal and permanent solution to tooth loss.
 Traditionally, titanium has prevailed as the base material for implants because this lightweight and highly resistant metal is well tolerated biologically.
 Titanium implants, generally placed in two parts have a range of interchangeable parts and can achieve good aesthetic results, especially on front teeth.